YS-P/SDOclust/README.md

 3. Parallel Execution Backends
   Each label extension strategy is executed using three different backends:
     - Sequential: baseline implementation
-    - Joblib (threads backend): multi thread execution on a single machine
+    - joblib: multi thread execution on a single machine
-    - Dask (distributed): parallel execution using a Dask distributed client
+    - dask: parallel execution using a Dask distributed client

 This allows direct comparison of performance and scalability across execution models.